ShishirPatil/gorilla/README.md

 ## Repository Organization

 We include the `APIBench` dataset created by self-instruct in `data/apibench`.
 All the 1640 API documentation is in `data/api`.
-We convert this into a LLM-friendly chat format for evaluation, and the questions are in `eval/eval-data/questions`, and the corresponding responces are in `eval/eval-data/responses`.
+We convert this into a LLM-friendly chat format for evaluation, and the questions are in `eval/eval-data/questions`, and the corresponding responses are in `eval/eval-data/responses`.
 We have also included the evaluation scripts are in `eval/eval-scripts`.
 This would be entirely sufficient to train Gorilla yourself, and reproduce our results.
 Additionally, to make it more accessible, we will also release the model weights soon!
-Eitherways, if you run into any issues please feel free to reach out to us either through Discord or email or raise a Github issue.
+Either way, if you run into any issues please feel free to reach out to us either through Discord or email or raise a Github issue.

 ## Abstract